-3.14.69 algtensor( $al1, al2, \{maxord = 1\}$ ).
-Given two algebras al1 and al2, computes their tensor product.
-Computes a maximal order by default.
-Prevent this computation by setting maxord = 0.
+3.14.69 algtensor($al1, al2, \{flag = 3\}$).
+Given two algebras al1 and al2, computes their tensor product. flag has the same meaning as in alginit.

 Currently only implemented for cyclic algebras of coprime degree over the same center K, and the tensor product is over K.